DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 ---
 #### Announcements

-We'll post announcements here about the course.
+We'll post announcements here about the course, including links to code.

 ---